 In terms of social media, influence can be a variety of different things; number of followers/fans, frequency of posts/tweets, the connections someone has, or the value of the content they share.
 In reality, gauging the influence of an individual is an assessment of all of these things combined, and most importantly, the context in which you are operating.

-For instance, Justin Bieber has a huge following on Twitter, however, he would not be influential when it comes to a subject such as computing or crafts.
+For instance, Snoop has a huge following on Twitter, YouTube and others, he would not be very influential when it comes to talking about a subject, such as computers, arts or crafts.